Learn More About

 This is an Easter Island Travel page discussing the Moai.

 This in-depth Fall of Civilizations video illustrates newer theories that call into question narratives accepted for so long about the Māʻohi destroying their own ecology to build Moai.
 It further highlights Māʻohi ingenuity in overcoming the ecological disaster and their resilience in surviving the trials that came with foreign contact.
-Duration: 1:43:08
+Full video duration 1:43:08.

-A Smithsonian Magazine article about repatriation discussions at the British Museum regarding a moai statue taken from Rapa Nui in 1869.
+This Smithsonian Magazine article is about repatriation discussions at the British Museum regarding a moai statue taken from Rapa Nui in 1869.

 Featured on this page created by Imagina Rapa Nui is a list of restored ahu, ancestral rock platforms associated with moai statues and traditional religious practices.

-A PBS video on the impacts of plastics and tourism on the environment of Rapa Nui.
-Duration: 7:03
+This is a PBS video on the impacts of plastics and tourism on the environment of Rapa Nui.
+Duration 7:03

-This article by The Conversation presents a few ideas of why the ecocide narrative (native Rapanui destruction of the environment) doesn’t hold up.• Easter Island Aims to Become Self-Sustainable
+This article by The Conversation presents a few ideas of why the ecocide narrative (native Rapanui destruction of the environment) doesnʻt hold up.

 This American Scientist article gives alternative reasons for the decline in Rapanui civilization and the natural resources of Rapa Nui.

-A short video showing some of the impacts of climate change on Rapa Nui.
+Here is a short video that shows some of the impacts of climate change on Rapa Nui.
 English subtitles.
-Duration: 1:00
+Duration 1:00

 This Google Arts and Culture site offers a brief introduction into the impacts of climate change on Rapa Nui and some of the efforts in the fight to preserve the island heritage.